-The development will be required to be of a two storey form and reflect the character of existing built form that surrounds the site to ensure a level of visual integration.
+The development will be required to be of a two storey form and reflect the character of existing built form that surrounds to ensure visual integration.
+If a new access is required, the manner in which this is done, including gradients of ground levels will need to be carefully considered.